-Temple has developed new and revised policies and resources for faculty and staff.
-These changes are intended to support employees’ well-being during the pandemic.
+During the pandemic, Temple developed new and revised policies and resources for faculty and staff.
+These changes are intended to support employees’ well-being.

 The university also supports faculty with classroom instruction.
 Learn more about teaching online and enforcing healthy behaviors in the classroom.